 - Notifying every tenant about the transfer of the property to the newly formed LLC

-Working with a lawyer who specializes in handling rental property transactions can help you make all the right decisions when it comes to forming and running your LLC.
+Working with a lawyer specializing in handling rental property transactions can help property owners make all the right decisions when it comes to forming and running their LLCs.
+Connect with us today to discuss how an LLC for your rental property can offer you peace of mind, protection of your personal assets, tax benefits, and more.